SwissDataScienceCenter/renku/docs/admin/prerequisites/k8s/rancher.rst

 .. _vm:

-Creating a k8s cluster on a set of VMs
+Creating a k8s cluster with Rancher
 =======================================